simplypstar/Milestone-Game-Project/README.md

  Online Web-based Sudoku Game

-Had to replace the dash (-) in the id names with an underscore (_) to be comppatible with javascript
+Had to replace the dash (-) in the id names with an underscore (_) to be comppatible with javascript Configure the grids to have internls borders Configured the grids to have alternating background colors

 References:
 YouTube- Work with CSS Grid Lines Using Grid Column Start and Grid Row Start by Ralph Function to identify the active elementt found on:  https://www.w3schools.com/jsref/prop_document_activeelement.asp

+Rules and how to play Suduko from GoldStar games - https://www.goldstarpuzzles.com/solutions

 css :
  - add internal boarers to each grid box - https://www.smashingmagazine.com/2017/09/css-grid-gotchas-stumbling-blocks/